MPOcanes/MPO624-2018/COMPUTER_SETUP_INSTRUCTIONS.md

-# To gain the power of Jupyter + Python,
+# To gain the power of Jupyter + Python, with a great set of examples you can build from,

 ## Set up Github and Miniconda3, from your PC or Mac

 ### I. Make your space on GitHub: